Matt Birk: Minnesota Vikings

 During his first two seasons with the Vikings, he appeared in 22 games as a backup offensive lineman.
 In 2000, he took over the starting center position for the Vikings, starting all 16 games and was named to his first Pro Bowl team.
 Birk started every game for the Vikings at center from 2000 to 2003.

 In 2004, Birk missed the last four games of the season due to surgery to treat a sports hernia.
 He missed the entire 2005 season with a hip injury that required surgery.

 Birk returned to form in 2006, anchoring the Vikings offensive line from the center spot and earning his fifth career Pro Bowl selection.
 In 2007, Birk was named Minnesota Vikings Man of the Year for the sixth year in a row.
 He also earned his sixth Pro Bowl selection, tying Mick Tingelhoff for most Pro Bowl appearances by a Vikings center.

-In 2010 Minnesota Vikings season, the 50th anniversary of the Minnesota Vikings, he was ranked by the team as one of their 50 greatest players.
+In the 2010 Minnesota Vikings season, the 50th anniversary of the Minnesota Vikings, he was ranked by the team as one of their 50 greatest players.

-He returned to the Vikings’ home stadium, the Hubert H. Humphrey Metrodome, for the team's final game in the stadium before its demolition for the construction of U.S. Bank Stadium.
+He returned to the Vikings' home stadium, the Hubert H. Humphrey Metrodome, for the team's final game in the stadium before its demolition for the construction of U.S. Bank Stadium.
 The team named him honorary captain for the finale game.

 In rankings since his career with the Vikings, he has been ranked as one of the team's greatest players.